siriobalmelli/notagit/README.md

 ## TODO

-- Show '-w' flag on `gsb.sh auth ls`
 - Quotas on .git repos (to stop users from crashing server)
 - Possible to have a dedicated directory for .git temp files when read-only users are pulling?
 - Pen testing
-- Tests for gsb.sh (need a VM or at the very least a docker?)

 ## Naming